Blog

 One of the crowning achievements of the 20th century was building reliable water and wastewater systems.
 However, after a century our water infrastructure is at risk.

 The average age of U.S. water mains is 47 years.
 But urban areas typically have older pipes.
 The average age of pipes in Philadelphia is 78 years.
 About every two minutes, a community experiences a water main break.
-It’s estimated that 237,600 water mains break every year in the U.S. That’s about six billion gallons of treated water lost each day in the U.S., and enough to fill over 9,000 swimming pools according to the Value of Water Campaign.
+It’s estimated 1.7 trillion gallons of drinking water are lost each year to faulty, aging, or leaky pipes in the U.S., according to the Value of Water Campaign.

 In the latest report card from the American Society of Civil Engineers, the U.S. water infrastructure received a D grade.